spareinetrip/stremula-1/README.md

 - **Session Detection**: Automatically detects Practice, Qualifying, Sprint, and Race sessions
 - **Quality Selection**: 4K and 1080p options when available
 - **Automatic Year Overwrite**: When new season posts are found (e.g., 2026), old season posts (e.g., 2025) with the same Grand Prix name are automatically overwritten with fresh data
+- **Auto-Updater**: Automatically checks GitHub for updates, pulls them, and restarts the service (configurable)

 ## 📋 Requirements